d3x0r/STFRPhysics/README.md

 This engine will use lnQuats as the native computation; this lets the engine always directly linearly scale in a spherical path and then expoenentiate only when applied; in comparison SLERP does `lnQuat.exp( Quat.log() + delta )`, where the same SLERP on lnQuat is just `lnQuat + delta`.

+Well... it's almost that easy; if the chain is calculated from a fixed point, it would be best to direct subtract;

+The prinicpal angle form of lnQuat should be used.
+The `principal()` utility function updates the quaternion to its princpal angle values, and returns the number of wraps removed.

+Free Bodies may run a long accumulation of rotation to get the orientation; application of a quaternion with many turns still results in a minimal unit-quaternion representation; although if the accumulator gets too big, loss of precision may cause erratic results after a long time.
+Free bodies should 'relax' their spin count as required by updating to the principal rotation (except if the value is a angular velocity or acceleration).
+Also bodies, that spin very slowly don't need to apply corrections very often.
+(Should probobably implement a `getSpinCount()`).

+However, computing a chain from a fixed point like the base of a robot arm it will be more proper to maintain the full spin count (to prevent the robot manipulator from spinning 3 times just because; say on a long chain of actuators; but this scenario is also likely to not overflow rotation accumulation.

+Folding of lnQuats can be done with `lnQuat.exp().log()` or `const turns = lnQuat.principal() + `.

+## Log Quaternion Nature

 ## Computation overhead introduced vs matricii

-The dual log quaternion has to be applied to the dual part, to rotate the projected origin into its own space.
-This is
+The dual log quaternion has to be applied to the dual part, to rotate the projected origin into its own space; that origin and the basis vectors can be retrieved to apply scalar x,y,z and get the resulting translated x,y,z 'world' coordinates. lnQuat has a conditioning operation `update()` which updates the `exp()` calculation part, which is computation of the length of the point, and using that to lookup sin/cos values; this is the 'costly' part, subsequent application to points/frames is as expensive as the matrix it replaces.

 ```
-	(translation update)
+  (translation precompute exp() )
- 24 mul  14 adds  +1 sqrt  + 1 sin  +( 1 cos or
+  1 sqrt, 3 mul 2 add 1 div 1 sin 1 cos
 	sin/cos value are for the same angle, so it can be calated at the same time)

--or-
+  lnQuat.apply(vector) //  aka mul(vec3)
- 18 mul  4        +1 sqrt  + 1 sin  +( 1 cos or
+ 18 mul + 9 add  (translation update)

-	sin/cos value are for the same angle, so it can be calated at the same time) (parallel-ish)
+  lnQuat + lnQuat

- + 1 4 value add for application of rotation  (orientation update)
+ + 3 add   (orientation update)

-// (in a chain, one additional calculation)
-// + 1 4 value add for origin adjust from basis origin
+ 18 mul + 12 add   total

- storage 8 values  (4 + 4)  (can truncate to 3 and 3; w is always 0; in both vectors)
+ storage 6 values  (can abbreviate to 3 and 3; w is always 0)
+  note:  exp(0)=1 , 1 is the radius of the output quaternion,
+     resulting that any lnQuat absolutely a normalized Quat

+all of these operations can be done in sets of no more than registers; although it is 2 cross products

 ```